quovadis-btp/btp-automation/btp-context/readme.md

 <h2 id="btp-automation">1.
 Bootstrap toolkit for business users.</h2>

-Let me summarize and expand on the concept's main ideas:
+Let me summarize and expand on the concept's main ideas, as follows.

 <h3 id="runtime-context">1.1 "Depleted" Runtime Environment.</h3>

 The value proposition behind a "depleted" runtime environment concept, in particular in the context of SAP Business Technology Platform (BTP),
-is a more flexible and efficient approach to managing BTP landscapes, particularly those using Kyma runtime.
+is a more flexible and efficient approach to managing BTP landscapes, especially those using Kyma runtime.

   * Consists of one or more Kyma clusters
   * Has a limited set of BTP services directly associated